krisjdev/tinytapeout-sky-25a/projects/tt_um_mod6_counter/docs/info.md

    - Use the included `tb.v` testbench.
    - It generates a clock and asserts reset, allowing you to monitor outputs.
    - You can dump signals to a VCD file (`tb.vcd`) for visualization in GTKWave.

-## External hardware

-This project **does not require any external hardware**.
-It is purely digital and designed to run on-chip in the Tiny Tapeout framework.